Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 2. Networking
-If you are giong to be using ethernet instead of WI-FI, then you can skip part 1.
+If you are going to be using ethernet instead of WI-FI, then you can skip part 1.

 ### Part One (Wi-Fi Setup).
 a.
 Run `ip link` to identify what network cards are available on your desktop.<br>